Start-Out/module-react/README.md

 # React Project Setup Script

-This script automates the setup of a new React project, optionally including TypeScript and Tailwind CSS.
-It installs necessary dependencies, configures Prettier and ESLint, adds useful scripts to `package.json`, and sets up Tailwind CSS if specified.
+This script automates the setup of a new React project, optionally including TypeScript.
+It installs necessary dependencies, configures Prettier and ESLint, adds useful scripts to `package.json`, and sets up Tailwind CSS.
 It also organizes the project structure by creating directories and files for components, assets, and pages.

 ## Prerequisites